-Is this a Radicalisation concern?
-Yes No NATURE OF CONCER NATURE OF CONCERN/DISCLOSURE Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
-Was there an injury Yes N 0 1 Did you s ee it?
-Yes No Describe the injury: Have you filled in a body plan to show where the injury is and its approximate size?
-Was anyone else with Who?
+NATURE OF CONCERN/DISCLOSURE Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Was there an injury Yes No Did you see it?
+Yes No Describe the injury: Have you filled in a its approximate siz plan to show w vhere th e injury is and Yes No

+Was anyo you? ne else wit :h Yes N lo Who?

-Has this happened before?
-Yes No you report vious incide , Yes No
+Has this habe before? appened Ye s No the you repo previous dent?
+No

 Who are you passing this information to?

-Position: Time: Da ate:
+Name e:

+Position: Time [Date:

-Your Signature: Date:
+Your Signa ature: Date:

-Action taken by SDP

-Childs Wishes and Fee Childs Wishes and Feelings:
+Action taken by SDP Childs Wishes and Feelings:

-Referred to?
+Referred to ...?

-Attendance Police Improvement Officer chool urse So ocial Ser vices Connexio ons Parents or Care Other
+Attendance Improvement Police School Nurse Social Services Connexions Parents or Carers Other Officer

 Parents informed?
-Yes No (If No, state reason)
+Yes No (If No, state reason) ------------------- -- ----- -- ---- -------------------------- --

-eedback given to?
+Feedback given to ...?

-Pastoral Team - Tutor Student Person who Recorded Disclosure
+Pastoral Team Tutor Student Person who Recorded Disclosure

 SDP Signature: Name: Date:

-Appendix 2: Safeguarding Induction for new / supply staff / regular visitors / volunteers.
+Appendix 2: Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers.